Logging to elmah.io from Serilog

 First, we create a new LoggerConfiguration and tell it to write to elmah.io.
 The log object can be used to log errors and you should register this in your IoC container.
 In this case, we don’t use IoC, that is why the log object is set as the public static Logger property, which makes it accessible from everywhere.

-To log log exceptions to elmah.io through Serilog, is the Log
+To log exceptions to elmah.io through Serilog use the Log

 class provided by Serilog:

-// Do some stuff which may cause an exception
+// Do some stuff that may cause an exception

 }